 We expect to understand a new programming language thoroughly when we start using it.
-However, C++ is one of the most-simple programming languages.
+However, C++ is one of the most simple programming languages.
 As long as you are familiar with the C language, moving to C++ will be very easy.
-Unlike other programming languages, C++ provides a structured approach (programming paradigm that facilitates the creation of programs with readable code and reusable components.) and allows you to design a modular solution by dividing the problem into parts.
+Unlike other programming languages, C++ provides a structured approach (a programming paradigm that facilitates the creation of programs with readable code and reusable components.) and allows you to design a modular solution by dividing the problem into parts.
 In addition, you have access to a variety of library functions and data types that can be used when implementing the solution.
 For any type of project development, C++ uses the bottom-up approach, which helps break large tasks down into small pieces.

 C++ is an Object-Oriented Programming Language (OOP).
-OOPs are the most important feature of C++ since they enable easier development and maintenance.
+OOPs, are the most important feature of C++ since they enable easier development and maintenance.
 Objects (instances of a class) can be created and destroyed while programming.
-C++ follows the following concept of OOPs to make development and maintenance of the software system easier:
+C++ follows the following concept of OOPs to make the development and maintenance of the software system easier: